mxrth/mxrt.eu/README.md

-# The Server Behind mxrt.eu
+# The Server Behind mxrt.de

-This repository contains documentation for my private server at mxrt.eu.
+This repository contains documentation for my private server at mxrt.de.

 ## Network